-ch reaches its peak with 33.
+The number of planes decreases in the transition from 26 to 30 and the composition now displays a greater degree of synthesis which reach its peak with 33.
 Four yellow lines of increasing thickness express a sense of relative multiplicity whereas an idea of unity is conveyed by a presumed and not entirely visible square which lies beyond our field of vision.
 On observing the differing thickness of the lines, we are faced with a unity undergoing transformation from one side to the other.
 We perceive a unity that tends to become rather than to be.
 It endures but changes at the same time; a square that is open, dynamic, asymmetric, and entirely expressed by color.
-This work goes to the heart of the problem: to show the manifold in unitary form; to open up unity, i.e. the postulate of consciousness, to the infinite (the endless lines) and changing aspect of nature and existence in time but without losing sight of it.
-In actual fact, the square opened up and interpenetrated with the variety of forms and colors in the rectangular canvases (29, 30) while seeking in the lozenge compositions to absorb that variety with no extensive change to the square itself (33).
+This work goes to the heart of the problem: to show the manifold in unitary form; to open up unity, i.e. the postulate of consciousness, to the changing aspect of nature and existence in time but without losing sight of it.

+In actual fact, the square opened up and interpenetrated with the variety of forms and colors in the rectangular canvases (29, 30) while seeking in the lozenge compositions to absorb that variety with no extensive change to itself (33).
 In the first case, the square opens up in the direction of multiplicity; in the second, the square absorbs multiplicity while remaining substantially one.